iclectic/liquid-image-transition-javascript/README.md

 ## Demo

-This project is a cool image transition effect created with JavaScript, GSAP, and Three.js.
+This project contains a cool image transition effect created with JavaScript, GSAP, and Three.js.
 The effect uses a liquid-like distortion to transition between two images.
 Installation

 To use this project, follow these steps: